shaikhmedia/shaikhmedia/README.md

 Version control system I use is,
 - Git
 ---
-I am familiar with different front-end tools like,
+Frontend tools I am familiar with are,
 - Webpack
 - Babel
 - Bootstrap